GaganSalian/SWIGGY-FIRE/README.md

-If You get  CORS  iss please add "cors extension chrome"
+If You get  CORS  issue  please add "cors extension chrome" for now this is in progress.

 Steps for Installation